Play Around

 "Play Around" is the lead single released from Lil' Cease's debut album, The Wonderful World of Cease A Leo.
 The song was produced by Bink (then known as Bink Dogg) and featured Lil' Kim, Joe Hooker and Mr. Bristal.
 It is Lil Cease's only single.

 The song was a hit on the Billboard Hot Rap Singles chart, peaking at number nine, though it was only a minor success on the R&B chart and did not reach the Billboard Hot 100.
-Nonetheless, it was the most successful single that Cease released during his short-lived solo career and reached the Billboard Year-End charts as one of the years most successful rap singles.
+Nonetheless, it was the most successful single that Cease released during his short-lived solo career and reached the Billboard Year-End Hot Rap Singles of 1999 as one of the years most successful rap singles.

 The music video was included as a bonus feature on the VHS release for Todd McFarlane's Spawn 3: The Ultimate Battle.